ganeti/ganeti/doc/design-2.1.rst

 debootstrap-lenny-dev, etc. Crossing more than two parameters quickly becomes not manageable.

-In order to avoid this we plan to make OSes more customizable, by allowing arbitrary flags to be passed to them.
-These will be special "OS parameters" which will be handled by Ganeti mostly as hypervisor or be parameters.
-This slightly complicates the interface, but allows one OS (for example "debootstrap" to be customizable and not require copies to perform different cations).
+In order to avoid this we plan to make OSes more customizable, by allowing each OS to declare a list of flavours which can be used to customize it.
+The flavours list is mandatory for new API OSes and must contain at least one supported flavour.
+When choosing the OS exactly one flavour will have to be specified, and will be encoded in the os name as <OS-name>+<flavour>.
+As for today it will be possible to change an instance's OS at creation or install time.

-Each OS will be able to declare which parameters it supports by listing them one per line in a special "parameters" file in the OS dir.
-The parameters can have a per-os cluster default, or be specified at instance creation time.
-They will then be passed to the OS scripts as: INSTANCE_OS_PARAMETER_<NAME> with their specified value.
-The only value checking that will be performed is that the os parameter value is a string, with only "normal" characters in it.

-It will be impossible to change parameters for an instance, except at reinstall time.
-Upon reinstall with a different OS the parameters will be by default discarded and reset to the default (or passed) values, unless a special --keep-known-os-parameters flag is passed.
+The 2.1 OS list will be the combination of each OS, plus its supported flavours.
+This will cause the name name proliferation to remain, but at least the internal OS code will be simplified to just parsing the passed flavour, without the need for symlinks or code duplication.

+Also we expect the OSes to declare only "interesting" flavours, but to accept some non-declared ones which a user will be able to pass in by overriding the checks ganeti does.
+This will be useful for allowing some variations to be used without polluting the OS list (per-OS documentation should list all supported flavours).
+If a flavour which is not internally supported is forced through, the OS scripts should abort.

+In the future (post 2.1) we may want to move to full fledged orthogonal parameters for the OSes.
+In this case we envision the flavours to be moved inside of Ganeti and be associated with lists parameter->values associations, which will then be passed to the OS.

 IAllocator changes
 ~~~~~~~~~~~~~~~~~~